CurlyWurly-1/12F675-Development-board/README.md

 # 12F675-Development-board

 The PIC12F675 is an 8 pin PIC microcontroller with 6 GPIO pins.
+It is over 15 years old but can still be purchased.

 This repository is for collecting "C" programs (XC8) that can be used to program the PIC12F675 development board as seen in the picture below (via the MPLAB X IDE)

+N.B.
+The modern "drop in" replacement for this chip is the PIC12F1501 - this is easier to program because it has MCC support within the MPLAB X IDE

 Please note:
  - The following "C" programs are stored in folder "CODE" of this repository